Simeon199/KanMind/README.md

 # KanMind Backend

-This is a backend implemented with Django and Django REST Framework, which was created for task management with Kanban boards and fully supports CRUD operations.
-It represents virtually the Python backend of the Join app.
+This is a backend built using Django and Django REST Framework, designed specifically for task management on Kanban boards.
+It fully supports CRUD operations and serves as the Python equivalent of the Join app's backend.
 ## Getting Started

-1. Clone the repository:
+1. Clone the repository from GitHub and navigate to the project directory:

 ```bash
   git clone https://github.com/Simeon199/KanMind.git